Mental health impacts of COVID-19 on healthcare workers (multiple reviews)

 Citation: Spolverato G, Capelli G, Restivo A, et al. The management of surgical patients during the COVID-19 pandemic.
 Surgery.
 2020;168(1):4-10.

 In this rapid review, the authors searched for research or opinion papers on the epidemiology and diagnosis of COVID-19, the management of cancer and surgical patients, and the safety of healthcare workers during the pandemic.
 They did not restrict their searches by type or language of publication and searched for articles published between January 1998 and 2 April 2020.
 They included 28 studies.

 Citation: Spoorthy MS, Pratapa SK, Mahant S. Mental health problems faced by healthcare workers due to the COVID-19 pandemic–A review.
 Asian Journal of Psychiatry.
 2020;51:102119.

 In this rapid review, the authors searched for studies on mental health issues faced by healthcare workers during the COVID-19 pandemic.
 They did not restrict their searches by type of study and searched for articles published between January and April 2020.
 They included 5 observational studies from China and a qualitative analysis from India.

 Other reviews of this topic:

-Citation: Salazar de Pablo G, Serrano JV, Catalan A, et al. Impact of coronavirus syndromes on physical and mental health of health care workers: systematic review and meta-analysis.
-Journal of affective disorders.
-2020 Jun;275:48-57.
+Citation: Salazar de Pablo G, Serrano JV, et al. Impact of coronavirus syndromes on physical and mental health of health care workers: systematic review and meta-analysis.
+Journal of Affective Disorders.
+2020;275:48-57.

 If you have found this summary helpful, please consider making a donation.
 If everyone who looked at our COVID-19 resources gave us just £2 per month, it would fund Evidence Aid’s life-saving work.